dossiers-page/dossiers-page/_posts/2020-10-05-heart-disease-demo.md

 </script>
     </div>
   </div>
+	#### Please note: This is running in free servers and you may need to wait for it to load correctly.

 ## Below image shows how the interactoin (below) is supposed to render
 ![Local interpretation of heart disease](/assets/images/local_explanation_example_1.jpg)